 In 2004, after four years of careful negotiations with, first, the Wisconsin Central, and then the Canadian National Railroad, the Waupaca Historical Society was able to purchase the building without moving it off its current site.
-Many volunteer hours have been spent cleaning up the grounds and restoring the building.
-Much more work remains to be done, but with a group of dedicated workers, the beautiful stone Depot with its three fireplaces and Spanish tile roof is returning to its former grandeur.
+Many volunteer hours have been spent cleaning up the grounds and restoring the building.More work remains to be done, but with a group of dedicated workers, the beautiful stone Depot with its three fireplaces and Spanish tile roof is returning to its former grandeur.

 If you wish to contribute toward restoration of the Depot, either financially or with your volunteer time, please contact the Waupaca Historical Society.
 We would also love to hear from you if you have Depot memories to share.
-Please contact us at our mailing or e-mail address.

 To see a Flickr collection of photos of the Depot and the WHS restoration project, click here.